AmhedVargas/crRNA_library/README.md

 ### Synthesis order
 1. The first iteration did not filled 4*384 plates, so we arranged the last plate in other ways to complete the order:

-    -Last well of each plate (384) contains sequences used as co-CRISPR for which I don't have full information
+    -Last well of each plate (384) contains sequences used as co-CRISPR

-    -On plate for, well 379 to 382 contains a set of selected crRNAs on genes that MDJ and CFJ decided.
-THese wells were repeated to fill up the wells
+    -On plate 4, well 379 to 382 contains a set of selected crRNAs on genes that are used as controls.

     -Well 383 is a duplication of co-CRIPSR oligos, and so well 383 and 384 are the same for plate 4.